nijnstein/BLAST-Documentation/README.md

 #### Variables

-Variables dont need to be defined although users might want to force usage of the ID datatype.
-All data starts out as a float in BLAST and either grows into vectors or gets converted/defined as an ID.
-For blast its assumed that float is the prefered datatype.
+Variables dont need to be defined although users might want to force their order in the datasegment using input defines.

-Currently a variable is promoted to an id by use of a function: `a_as_id = ID64;  a_as_id = ID64(value); `, functions in blast may convert datatypes and allow us to cleanly configure datatypes used outside the interpretor.
-Leveraging this we could release float or ID only interpretors for maximum speed in the future.
+All data starts out as a float in BLAST and either grows into vectors or gets converted/defined as something else.

 #### Statements